dsrednicki/associate-architect-coding-challenge-hai/Architecture.md

 - Service Layer (business logic, e.g., create/edit tasks, handle authentication)
 - Repository Layer (Data Access Layer, persistence with JPA)

-Furthermore, we have an infrastructure component that can configure the framework related modules making it straightforward to spin up and test the app, e.g. configuration for the authentication, database, etc.
+Furthermore, we have an infrastructure component that can configure the framework-related modules, making it straightforward to spin up and test the app, e.g., configuration for the authentication, database, etc.

 <TBE> ... </TBE>